 - Come and write with me: Come away to our writing retreat in Greece.
 With Kiriaki Orfanos, I’ve already taken two retreats on the little island of Kythera, and in 2017, we’re doing an advanced workshop by popular demand, for people who’ve already worked with me, this time in the beautiful mainland town of Nafplio.
 See what previous retreaters got from coming away with us: :http://www.writingingreece.com

 - A new book: I’ve just finished a collection of short stories, written after I became legally blind for 6 months.
-Devastated by this and particularly by not being able to read, I came across the New Yorker fiction podcasts. http://www.newyorker.com/series/fiction-podcast I fell in love with short stories and after my third eye operation, when my vision was restored to about half strength, enough to see what i was doing, I wrote “Do You Love Me or What?” to be published early 2017 by Simon and Schuster.
-The stories however are not about blindness- they’re about the many moments when one comes of age.
+Devastated by blindness and particularly by not being able to read, I came across the New Yorker short story podcasts. http://www.newyorker.com/series/fiction-podcast I fell in love with short stories and after my third eye operation, when my vision was restored to about half strength, enough to see what I was doing, I wrote Do You Love Me or What? to be published March 2017 by Simon and Schuster.
+The stories however are not about blindness!
+They’re about the many moments when one comes of age.
 For me, that keeps happening-am I the only person like this?

 - But does my teaching of creativity work?: Many people insist creativity can’t be taught.
 In 2017, we are embarking on research to test whether the creativity of my students is really enhanced : Doctors Rhoshel Lenroot, Patricia Morgan, Ashley Blazley, Anita Milcevic , playwright Stephen Sewell and I will put it to the test, with the co-operation and funding of the National Institute of Dramatic Art, and the input and co-operation of NIDA students.